FAQs – Voluntary Plans

 If you’re not covered by your employer’s Voluntary Plan, your employer will refer your claim for benefits to State Disability Insurance.
 Check with your employer to make sure your claim was referred.

-To file a disputed coverage appeal, complete an Appeal for Determination of Coverage (DE 1000DC).
-You can get the DE 1000DC from any SDI office.
-For a current list of SDI offices, visit Office Locator or call the EDD.
-Include a brief factual statement of why the EDD should accept coverage, attach a copy of the SDI denial letter, and send the appeal to the appropriate Office of Appeals and a copy to the EDD office.
-For information on the appropriate Office of Appeals for your area, call 1-916-657-5113.
+Complete an Appeal for Determination of Coverage (DE 1000DC).
+To request a copy of the DE 1000DC, email the VP Group or call 1-916-653-6839.
+Include a brief factual statement of why the EDD should accept coverage, attach a copy of the denial letter, and send the appeal to the appropriate Office of Appeals and a copy to the EDD office.
+For information on the appropriate Office of Appeals for your area, call SDI Customer Service at 1-916-657-5113.

 Contact your employer or their agent to find out the reason for the delay.
 If you feel the reason is unsatisfactory, you can file an appeal for presumed denial of benefits.
 Call 1-916-657-5113 for help with your appeal.

 State Disability Insurance provides this information to you and your employer to help in determining your wages and benefit amount.
-The benefit amount listed on the Notice of Computation (DE 429D) shows the minimum amount your employer’s plan must pay you.
+The benefit amount listed on the Notice of Computation - DI (DE 429D) or Notice of Computation – PFL (DE 429DF) shows the minimum amount your employer’s plan must pay you.

 Yes.
-If you are working for two different employers at the time of your disability, with one employer providing State Disability Insurance coverage and the other by a Voluntary Plan, you can receive simultaneous coverage.
-Both companies are equally responsible for paying a portion of your disability benefit.
+If you are working for two different employers at the time of your disability or family leave, with one employer providing State Disability Insurance coverage and the other by a Voluntary Plan, you can receive simultaneous coverage.
+Both companies are equally responsible for paying a portion of your benefit.
 However, you will not receive twice the normal benefit amount.

 Yes.
 Contact your employer’s Voluntary Plan representative or benefits department for information on transferring coverage.